 The construction of TOKYO SKYTREE started in 2008 and was completed in February 2012.
 The new tower was opened on May 22 2012, consisting of 29 floors and one basement.
-The highlight of the Tokyo skyline attracts a number of visitors all year round that visit, who visit not only for the impressive view from the two observation decks, but also for other fun experiences at the 300+ shops, restaurants and other activities.
+The highlight of the Tokyo skyline attracts a number of visitors all year round that visit, who visit not only for the impressive view from the two observation decks but also for other fun experiences at the 300+ shops, restaurants, and other activities.

 Best views from the TOKYO SKYTREE observation decks

 TOKYO SKYTREE boasts two observation decks from which visitors can enjoy an amazing view from two different heights.
 The decks are open between 9am and 9pm with the last admission at 8pm and can be visited separately or combined.
-Each decks also offers different facilities.
+Each deck also offers different facilities.
 Here is some more detailed information about the features.

 TEMBO DECK (350 m)

 The lower observation deck is known as “TEMBO DECK” and stands at 350 meters above sea level.
 From the TEMBO DECK, visitors have a 360-degree panoramic view of Tokyo, stretching as far as 70 to 75 kilometers away in the distance.
 On a clear, sunny day you can even see Mount Fuji from TOKYO SKYTREE!
 The glass windows cover the entire direction, letting visitors walk around the deck while enjoying the stunning view from any point.
-Take a break at a cozy cafe Skytree Cafe where you can can grab a nice cup of coffee while taking in the view.
+Take a break at a cozy cafe Skytree Cafe where you can grab a nice cup of coffee while taking in the view.
 At TEMBO DECK you can have your souvenir photo taken and in case you want to visit the upper deck, you can buy your entrance tickets here too.

 Height: 350 meters